The Silk Road Experience

 Accommodation Preview

-Hotel Asia, Khiva, Uzbekistan
+Hotel Bankir, Khiva, Uzbekistan

 Hotel Shumon, Dushanbe, Tajikistan